 with some 1,200 employees in Canada, the United Kingdom and the United States.

 Vision7 International has two operating divisions: Cossette, a fully integrated agency which occupies a leadership position in Canada, and EDC, a group of discipline-specific marketing agencies.
 Cossette brings value to its clients by providing various communications services in one simple integrated offering.
-Cossette has offices in Quebec City, Montreal, Toronto, Vancouver and Halifax.
-EDC is a global network of discipline-specific agencies, including award-winning international agency brands Dare Digital, Dare NCS, Elvis Communications, Citizen Paine, Citizen Optimum, Citizen Brando, Jungle Media and Magnet Intell.
+Cossette has offices in Quebec City, Montreal, Toronto, Vancouver, Halifax and Chicago.
+EDC is a global network of discipline-specific agencies, including award-winning international agency brands Dare Digital, Dare NCS, Elvis Communications, Citizen Relations, Citizen Optimum, Citizen Brando, Jungle Media and Magnet Intell.
 In addition to its offices in New York, Los Angeles and London, EDC also has Canadian operations.

-Brett Marchand is President and Chief Executive Officer of Cossette.
+Brett Marchand is Chief Executive Officer of Vision7 International and Cossette.
 He has distinguished himself in the Canadian marketing and advertising community as a champion of great advertising and an ardent believer in the power of creative communications to build business.
 He has been closely involved in breakthrough business-building marketing campaigns as both a client and ad agency executive.

 While at Cossette, Mr. Marchand has led the Toronto agency back to international acclaim with several Lions at the prestigious Cannes Advertising Festival and domestic awards shows such as the Marketing Awards.
 Cossette has been a finalist in Strategy magazine’s annual Agency of the Year competition three times since Mr. Marchand’s arrival.
 Cossette Toronto has also been successful in attracting many new clients under his leadership, including Best Buy Canada (Future Shop), Cadbury, Grey Power (insurance), Habitat for Humanity, Procter & Gamble, Research in Motion (Blackberry), Sage Software (Simply Accounting) and Sony PlayStation to name a few.